-Finally, on behalf of the Board, I would like to express my heartfelt thanks to our shareholders, investors, customers, and business partners for their trust and support of Ten Pao.
-I also wish to express my sincere appreciation to all the staff for their efforts and contributions, which have led to the continuous development of Ten Pao's business.
-In the future, Ten Pao will actively develop the new energy business, improve the power supply business, and explore a wider range of product types, aiming to become a leading one-stop intelligent power supply solution provider in the market, creating long-term and sustainable returns for our shareholders.
+Finally, on behalf of the Board of Directors, I would like to express my heartfelt thanks to the Company's Shareholders, investors, clients and partners for their trust and support.
+I would also like to thank all our employees for their efforts, which have enabled Ten Pao's business to continue to progress.
+In future, Ten Pao will continue to strive for growth and create sustainable returns for Shareholders.